cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 #### OPAQUE-3DH Encryption and Key Confirmation {#3dh-core}

 Clients and servers use keys Km2 and Km3 in computing KE2.mac and KE3.mac,
 respectively.
-These values are computed as HMAC(mac_key, transcript), where mac_key and transcript are as follows:
+These values are computed as HMAC(mac_key, info || transcript), where mac_key, info, and transcript are as follows:

-- KE2.mac: mac_key is Km2 and transcript is the concatenation of KE1 and KE2,
+- KE2.mac: mac_key is Km2, info is as defined in {{derive-3dh}}, and transcript
-excluding KE2.mac.
+concatenation of KE1 and KE2, excluding KE2.mac.
-- KE3.mac: mac_key is Km3 and transcript is the concatenation of KE1 and KE2,
+- KE3.mac: mac_key is Km3, info is as defined in {{derive-3dh}}, and transcript
-including KE2.mac.
+is the hash of the concatenation of KE1 and KE2, including KE2.mac.

 The server applicaton info, an opaque byte string `server_info`, is encrypted using a technique similar to that used for secret credential encryption.